App Guides

 List of GitHub repos

-Then choose which branch you'd like to deploy.
-Once connected, Adaptable will deploy your repo each time you push to this branch.
+Then select the branch you'd like to deploy.
+Once connected, Adaptable sets up continuous deployment to build and deploy your repo each time you push to this branch.

 »Step 4: Choose a Deploy Template